Kiosk

-Historically, a kiosk (from Persian kušk) was a small garden pavilion open on some or all sides common in Persia, the Indian subcontinent, and in the Ottoman Empire from the 13th century onward.
+Historically, a kiosk (from Persian کوشک, kušk) was a small garden pavilion open on some or all sides common in Persia, the Indian subcontinent, and in the Ottoman Empire from the 13th century onward.
 Today, several examples of this type of kiosk still exist in and around the Topkapı Palace in Istanbul, and they can be seen in Balkan countries.

 The word is used in English-speaking countries for small booths offering goods and services.
 In Australia they usually offer food service.
 Freestanding computer terminals dispensing information are called interactive kiosks.

 Etymology

 Etymological data points to the Middle Persian word kōšk 'palace, portico' as the origin, via Turkish köşk 'pavilion' and French kiosque or Italian chiosco.

 History and origins

 A kiosk is an open summer-house or pavilion usually having its roof supported by pillars with screened or totally open walls.
 As a building type, it was first introduced by the Sasanid and the next used as a small building attached to the main mosque from Seljuks, which consisted of a domed hall with open arched sides.
 This architectural concept gradually evolved into a small yet grand residence used by Ottoman sultans, the most famous examples of which are quite possibly the Tiled Kiosk ("Çinili Köşk" in Turkish) and Baghdad Kiosk ("Bağdat Köşkü" in Turkish).
 The former was built in 1473 by Mehmed II ("the Conqueror") at the Topkapı Palace, Istanbul, and consists of a two storey building topped with a dome and having open sides overlooking the gardens of the palace.
 The Baghdad Koshk was also built at the Topkapı Palace in 1638–39, by Sultan Murad IV.
 The building is again domed, offering direct views onto the gardens and park of the Palace as well as the architecture of the city of Istanbul.

 Sultan Ahmed III (1703–1730) also built a glass room of the Sofa Kiosk at the Topkapı Palace incorporating some Western elements, such as the gilded brazier designed by Duplessis père, which was given to the Ottoman ambassador by King Louis XV of France.